 When selecting doors for a home or workplace, the first step is outlining their functional requirements.
 Although aesthetics is generally the first thing on a buyer’s mind, other aspects such as safety, durability and maintenance are equally important.
 In addition, you may also want to consider whether you need a fire-rated or non-fire-rated doorset.
 Unsure about how they are different from one another?
 We’ve got you covers.
 Read on as we present the key difference between non-fire-rated and fire-rated doorsets.

 At a glance, non fire rated doorsets can look the same as fire rated doors.
 For the most part, there’s also no difference in their regular function.
-Non fire rated doors are mostly made out of a solid core that is surfaced with wood veneer or laminates.
+Non fire rated wooden doors are mostly made out of a solid core that is surfaced with wood veneer or laminates.

 Their design is simple, practical and durable, which makes them ideal for everyday use, but they do not offer any real protection in the case of a fire.
 As fire spreads to a non-fire rated door, it is quickly consumed allowing the flames to keep spreading throughout the property.